Know your learners and teach accordingly

-Differentiated instruction is not a single strategy or formula.
-It is a way of thinking about the diversity of learners in our classrooms and acting on this knowledge throughout the process of planning, implementing, and evaluating so that we can promote the deepest possible understanding for all students.
+Differentiated instruction is a way of thinking about the diversity of learners in our classrooms and acting on this knowledge throughout the process of planning, implementing, and evaluating so that we can promote the deepest possible understanding for all students.

 If you have taught for more than one year, you know that classrooms are never the same.
 They are made up of individuals who both want and need you to know and value their uniqueness.
 Depending on where you teach, your class may be fairly homogenous, but in today’s world it is more likely that their culture, race, gender identity, family support system, economics, and even language vary widely.
 Even in seemingly homogenous classrooms, students have different personalities, interests, and passions.
 Knowing students as human beings helps us form strong connections that are crucial to effective learning environments.